Nordic Fitness in Hertfordshire - providing expert instruction since 2004

 For complete beginners, other skills will also be covered (see below).

-If you are interested in a Cross-Country Skiing holiday, check out my recommended Partner.
+If you are interested in a Cross-country Skiing holiday, check out my recommended Partner.

-Heathley demonstrating Diagonal Stride
+Diagonal Stride

-Heathley demonstrating Diagonal Stride
+Diagonal Stride

-Nordic Cross-Country Skiing (XC) - Skating technique
+Cross-country Skiing - Skating technique

 As part of your instruction, you'll learn the following techniques: